romakumla/Quiz-Aplication/README.md

 # Quiz-Aplication
 Qiz Aplication
-It is Learning File How to Create Quiz Aplication with helpof HTML CSS and JavaScript.
+It is Learning File How to Create Quiz Aplication with Help of HTML CSS and JavaScript.

 Used Materials: